-Muscogee County SNP no longer accepts personal checks as payment for meals in all cafeterias.
-Payments can be made by money order, cashier's check, traveler's check, cash, or on-line payment using a credit or debit card.
-Pre-pay for your child's school breakfast, lunch and ala carte food items.
+Muscogee County SNP no longer accepts personal checks as payment for meals in our cafeterias.
+Payments may be made by cash, money order, cashier's check, traveler's check, or on-line via our online payment system, My School Bucks, using your credit or debit card.
+Pre-pay for your child's school breakfast, lunch and a la carte food items.
 On-line payments include a transaction fee per school site.
-You must know your child's birthday and their Student Identification Number (available at the school office).
+You must know your child's birthdate and/or PersonID Number from Infinite Campus (available at the school office).
 Allow 24 hours for payments to be posted to your child's account.
-From the Muscogee County School District web site, on the home page, and click on school menus.
+From the Muscogee County School District web site, on the home page, click on the Families tab, then click on the My School Bucks link to access our online payment system.